[Analysis] Israeli propaganda targets EU funds for NGOs

 The ITIC sounds official and relies on the mystique of Israeli intelligence for its authority, citing past spy chiefs as directors.

-But in reality, it is just an NGO run by a retired brigadier general and a small handful of staff.
+But in reality, it is just an NGO run by a retired military officer and a small handful of staff.

-Many other claims in the Israeli report also regurgitated past ones by NGO-Monitor, a pressure group funded by right-wing US supporters, which has intimate ties to the ministry of strategic affairs and which accuses global charities of being in an anti-semitic cabal.
+Many other claims in the Israeli report also regurgitated past ones by NGO-Monitor, a pressure group funded by right-wing US supporters, which says global charities are part of an anti-semitic conspiracy.

 The report's main "revelations" - that the EU funds terrorists and boycotters - were not true.